 When I make this rice, the first thing I do is toss those grains into my 10-year-old rice cooker replacing the called-upon water with chicken broth.
 I like to layer my flavors and start at the very beginning.
 If you don’t have a rice cooker use the old pot method to cook it.
 I find we make enough rice in our house to make the $20 cooker worth our while.

-Once my rice is done, I put it in the refrigerator if I’ve planned, otherwise, it goes in the freezer for a bit.
-I like to think this stops the cooking process and keeps it chilled while it’s frying.
+Once my rice is done, I put it in the refrigerator if I’ve planned well, otherwise, it goes in the freezer for a bit.
 The outside fries, but the inside just warms back up….who likes mushy rice?
-Ick.
+Not I.

 Ginger and Veggies

 Once I’m ready to cook, I get started with all the veggie prep.
 Fresh ginger looks pretty awesome.
-It’s like a gnarly witch ingredient that should be tossed into a caldron and turned into a potion to cure belly aches.
-Wait…that is what I use pure ginger for; settling stomachs.
+It’s like a gnarly witchy ingredient that should be tossed into a caldron and turned into a potion to cure mild stomach aches.
 It’s excellent dried and candied too.
-The rest of the veggies are pretty standard: onions, peas, carrots, and garlic.
-When it’s time to prep the ginger, be sure to use a potato peeler and get that outer skin off.
+The rest of the vegetables are pretty standard: onions, peas, carrots, and garlic.
+When it’s time to prep the ginger, I use a potato peeler and get the outer skin off.
 Chopping it can be a little different too.
 It gets stringy.
 Just roll with it.
 You won’t see your crazy knife work once it’s in the rice…cut it small and minced (ginger has a bite).
+If I don’t have fresh ginger, I usually have ginger paste on hand…very convenient.

 Eggs

 Next, I take care of the eggs.
-Eggs burn easily so I just get them out of the way and add them back later.
-After the eggs are done, I remove them from the pan and fry the veggies in the remaining sesame oil.
+Eggs burn easily so I just get their cooking process out of the way and add them back later.
+After the eggs are done, I remove them from the pan and fry the vegetables in the remaining sesame oil.
 I know, sesame oil can get pricey, but use it if you have it.
-It makes a fantastic difference.
-Go all in or go home.
+Otherwise, I use vegetable oil (canola or maybe olive).
+Whatever is on hand.
+I’ve seen the hibachi chefs add butter too.

 Without taking the veggies out after they’re done, I add the rice and fry it on a higher heat until just slightly browned, then add in the soy sauce and eggs.
 Cook for another couple minutes.
-Wham bam thank you, ma’am.
-Devour it, it’s so much better fresh.
+Devour it now, it’s so much better fresh, but I catch children eating it for breakfast the next morning too.
 I top mine with sliced green onions for an “over the top color pop.”
-Geez, I’m like Dr. Seuss.
-I’m about to trademark that.
+I’m like Dr. Seuss.
+Trademark-worthy?

 Restaurant Style Asian Fried Rice